-- ERP is sold on the its financial benefits.
+- ERP is sold on the basis of its unsubstantiated financial benefits.

-- Learn why ERP systems have a high TCO and negative ROI.
+- Find out why ERP systems have a high TCO and normally a negative ROI.

 The Wikipedia definition of total cost of ownership (TCO) is as follows: